tdefise/bashBlockAdsUsingUnbound/README.md

 The purpose of this project is educational only and it will be used in non-professional environment

 ## Updates
- - 20 December 2018 : Started the scrip
+ - 20 December 2018 : Started the script

 ## Mention
 Thanks to :